 Our board of directors has established an audit committee, a compensation committee, and a nominating and corporate governance committee, each of which will have the composition and responsibilities described below as of the closing of this offering.
 Members serve on these committees until their resignation or until otherwise determined by our board of directors.
-Each committee will operate under a written charter approved by our board of directors that satisfies the applicable rules of the SEC and the listing standards of the .
-Following this offering, copies of each committee's charter will be posted on the Investor Relations section of our website.
+Each committee will operate under a written charter approved by our board of directors that satisfies the applicable rules of the SEC and the listing standards of the applicable rules of the SEC and the listing standards of the standards of the committee's charter will be posted on the Investor Relations section of our website.